kittykatattack/learningPixi/README.md

   animation player.
 Makes working with Pixi a lot more fun.
 - [Sound.js](https://github.com/kittykatattack/sound.js): A micro-library for loading, controling and generating sound and music effects.
 Everything you need to add sound to games.
+- [Smoothie](https://github.com/kittykatattack/smoothie): Ultra-smooth sprite animation using true delta-time interpolation.
+It also lets you specify the fps (frames-per-second) at which your game or application runs, and completely separates your sprite rendering loop from your application logic loop

 You can find out how to use all these libraries with Pixi in the book [Learn PixiJS](http://www.springer.com/us/book/9781484210956).